ideapark/career/Documentation/Theory_Of_Computation/Regular_Languages.md

 In an NFA, the transition function takes a state and an input symbol or the empty string and produces the set of possible next states.
 In order to write the formal definition, we need to set up some additional notation.
-For any set Q we write P(Q) to be the collection of all subsets of Q. Here P(Q) is called the power set of Q. For any alphabet Σ we write Σε to be Σ ∪ {ε}.
+For any set Q we write 𝒫(Q) to be the collection of all subsets of Q. Here 𝒫(Q) is called the power set of Q. For any alphabet Σ we write Σε to be Σ ∪ {ε}.
 Now we can write the formal description of the type of the transition function in an NFA as
-δ: Q × Σε → P(Q).
+δ: Q × Σε → 𝒫(Q).

 A nondeterministic finite automaton is a 5-tuple (Q,Σ,δ,q0,F), where

   1. Q is a finite set of states,
   2. Σ is a finite alphabet,
-  3. δ: Q × Σε → P(Q)={R|R⊆Q} is the transition function,
+  3. δ: Q × Σε → 𝒫(Q)={R|R⊆Q} is the transition function,
   4. q0 ∈ Q is the start state, and
   5. F ⊆ Q is the set of accept states.

-Let N = (Q,Σ,δ,q0,F) be an NFA and w a string over the alphabet Σ. Then we say that N accepts w if we can write w as w = y1y2···ym, where each yi is a member of Σε and a sequence of states r0,r1,...,rm exists in Q with three conditions:
+Let N = (Q,Σ,δ,q₀,F) be an NFA and w a string over the alphabet Σ. Then we say that N accepts w if we can write w as w = y₁y₂···yₑ, where each yᵢ is a member of Σε and a sequence of states r₀,r₁,...,rₑ exists in Q with three conditions:

-  1. r0 = q0,
+  1. r₀ = q₀,
-  2. ri+1 ∈ δ(ri,yi+1), for i=0, ..., m−1, and
+  2. rᵢ₊₁ ∈ δ(rᵢ,yᵢ₊₁), for i=0, ..., e−1, and
-  3. rm ∈ F.
+  3. rₑ ∈ F.

 EQUIVALENCE OF NFAs AND DFAs
 ----------------------------

-PROOF Let N=(Q,Σ,δ,q0,F) be the NFA recognizing some language A. We construct a DFA M=(Q',Σ,δ',q0',F') recognizing A. Before doing the full construction, let’s first consider the easier case wherein N has no ε arrows.
+PROOF Let N=(Q,Σ,δ,q₀,F) be the NFA recognizing some language A. We construct a DFA M=(Q',Σ,δ',q₀',F') recognizing A. Before doing the full construction, let’s first consider the easier case wherein N has no ε arrows.
 Later we take the ε arrows into account.

-1. Q' = P(Q).
+1. Q' = 𝒫(Q).
-   Every state of M is a set of states of N. Recall that P(Q) is the set of subsets of Q.
+   Every state of M is a set of states of N. Recall that 𝒫(Q) is the set of subsets of Q.

 2. For R∈Q' and a∈Σ, let δ'(R,a) = {q∈Q| q∈δ(r,a) for some r∈R}.
 If R